MicrosoftDocs/azure-docs-powershell.id-ID/azps-7.2.0/Az.CloudService/Invoke-AzCloudServiceReimage.md

   - `[ResourceGroupName <String>]`:
   - `[RoleInstanceName <String>]`: Nama contoh peran.
   - `[RoleName <String>]`: Nama peran.
-  - `[SubscriptionId <String>]`: Kredensial langganan yang secara unik mengidentifikasi Microsoft Azure langganan.
+  - `[SubscriptionId <String>]`: Kredensial langganan yang mengidentifikasi langganan Microsoft Azure secara unik.
 ID langganan membentuk bagian dari URI untuk setiap panggilan layanan.
   - `[UpdateDomain <Int32?>]`: Menentukan nilai bilangan bulat yang mengidentifikasi domain pembaruan.
 Update domains are identified with a zero-based index: the first update domain has an ID of 0, the second has an ID of 1, and so on.

 ## RELATED LINKS